Recognition of civil marriage in Israel: Statistics

+The CBS reported in 2019 that 1,151 same-sex couples had registered their foreign weddings in Israel since 2006.
+Male couples accounted for the majority of registrations at 61%.
+In 2022, the CBS identified 9,200 overseas weddings registered in Israel, about 40% of which were celebrated in 2022 alone.

+By 2024, Hiddush estimated that over 3,000 couples in which at least one partner is Israeli had been married by Utah via teleconference, making up about 30 percent of the non-US citizens using the system.

 Arguments for and against

 Since the establishment of the rabbinical courts, the status quo agreement has been strongly supported by the religious community, but criticized by others.
 The main argument of the supporters of the system is that a change of the status quo agreement will divide the Jewish people in Israel between those who marry according to Jewish religious standards and those who marry in a civil marriage.
 Civil marriages would not be registered or scrutinized by the rabbinate.
 In certain circumstances, such as when a woman who was previously married according to Jewish religious standards entered into a civil marriage without obtaining a religiously-valid divorce decree (get), the children produced by civil marriages could be considered illegitimate or mamzerim, which would prohibit them from marrying any Jew who was not also a mamzer.
 Opponents of the status quo agreement consider the system to be contrary to people's civil rights.